jared-richardson/doseCLIP/README.md

 python3 filter_annotate_binding_regions.py -sm x50_clip_sm_filtered.csv -gtf target_genomic_gtf_annotation.gtf -o_sm x50_clip_sm_filtered_annot.csv -clip x50_vs_uni_significant.csv -o_cl
 x50_vs_uni_significant_filt_annot.csv
 ```
+In addition to the filtered and annotated output files from the filter/annotate step, counts files will be output for each input DeSeq2 file.
+These counts files will have
+the ".annotation_counts.csv" suffix and will be output in the same directory as the other output files.
+These counts will be of the sub-gene features for each binding region.
+These include- CDS, exon, intron, 5' UTR, 3' UTR, and intergenic.
+These counts are useful for determining the sub-gene regions the RBP is binding within the transcriptome.

 To be able to make the MA plot with all datapoints, the five produced files need to be used.
 To use the code exactly like in the R script, the gene names will need to be
 copied and pasted into a new file with no column titles (or use a command like awk).
 These files are the ones that are imported in the R script.
 Alternatively, the original
 files can be imported into R and just the gene names extracted.
 You will need to write the code to do this, if desired.